Buying

 What should I be paying?

-Prices kick off at £16,140, with the auto gearbox an extra £1,105 on top.
-That’s slightly pricier than a Dacia Sandero, Hyundai i10 and Kia Picanto, although Toyota will say the crossover style and practicalities justify the extra expense.
-And it’s still significantly cheaper than a Fiat 500 or Suzuki Swift.
+Prices kick off at £16,845, with the auto gearbox an extra £1,110 on top.
+That’s slightly pricier than a boggo Dacia Sandero and Kia Picanto, although Toyota will say the crossover style and practicalities justify the extra expense.
+And it’s still cheaper than a Hyundai i10 or Suzuki Swift.

-In terms of monthly costs, you’ll be able to get an entry-level Aygo X for around £140 per month, on a three-year agreement with £5,000 down payment and 10,000-mile yearly limit, through Toyota’s own finance scheme.
+In terms of monthly costs, you’ll be able to get an entry-level Aygo X for around £143 per month if you can stump up £5,000 ahead of a three-year agreement.

 What's the difference between kit?